-1. Individual Dwelling Units with multi-Stories must have a kitchen/kitchenette, living area, dining (or eat-in kitchen) on the same or main level.

-2. Refer to Chapter 6, Visitability Standards, for additional multi-Story Dwelling Unit requirements.
+- 1. Individual Dwelling Units with multi-Stories must have a kitchen/kitchenette, living area, dining (or eat-in kitchen) on the same or main level. - 2.
+Refer to Chapter 6 (Visitability Requirement) of this document, for additional multi-Story Dwelling Unit requirements.